Gear is just a tool. And it really does not state anything beyond that.

 It means probably means a person enjoys walking and staying out at night. 😉

-The specifics are just fine details that fuel an 11.4 billion dollar industry .
+The specifics are just fine details that fuel a multi-billion dollar industry .

 - Hiking five miles to go camping all weekend?